8 Leprechaun Tricks to Try

-The Elf on the Shelf is a huge phenomenon around Christmas—why not take this tradition and replace it with a mischievous leprechaun for St. Patrick’s Day?
-Your kids will love seeing what the sneaky leprechaun left behind while searching for his pot of gold.
+The Elf on the Shelf is a huge phenomenon around Christmas, why not take this tradition and replace it with a mischievous leprechaun?
+Here are a few tricks to try:

-How funny would it be for your kids to come to the breakfast table and discover the milk has turned green?
-They would surely think a sneaky leprechaun did the trick.
+Kids will come to the breakfast table and discover the milk has turned green!
 Take a glass and put either green food coloring or a few drops of yellow and blue, and fill the glass with milk.
 Top it off with a green straw.